-One of the oldest set dances in Ireland is being revitalised in the west Clare village of Quilty.
+One of the oldest set dance in Ireland is being revitalised in the west Clare village of Quilty.

 Martin Morrissey from Quilty, County Clare, is interested in set dancing, in particular, the Plain Set, which he is in the process of reviving.
 He believes that the Plain Set is one of the oldest set dances in the west of Ireland.
 Interest in it started to wane thirty to forty years ago, but now it is being danced again.
 The day the ‘Tangents’ team visited, the Quilty Céilí Band were providing the music.